 Further connect with Gayla on her website or on Instagram @artmeditations

-You can listen to our conversation on art and creativity as a path to healing here.
+You can listen to our conversation on art and creativity as a path to healing on iTunes here.

 Here are some things you heard on the show: